microbiomedata/docs/content/home/src/howto_guides/submit2nmdc.md

 ##### Real Time Validation

-Real time validation available in Field Notes is similar to that in the Submission Portal [header](#real-time-validation).
+Real time validation available in Field Notes is similar to that in the Submission Portal [validation](#real-time-validation).
 No color coding, but the ⚠️ will disappear when metadata is valid, and a note below the input box will provide if a required field is missing or if a field is misformatted.